Ready to push “go” on your Facebook contest, but unsure of what rules and regulations you need?

 #1.
 Disclaimer of any contest sponsors and/or judges

 If a company is sponsoring your contest, you want to be transparent and let prospective entrants know.
-People want to know any and all organizations that are influencing an event or activity they are looking to participating in.
+People want to know any and all organizations that are influencing an event or activity they are looking to participate in.

 #2.
 Requirements for who is eligible to enter the contest